Saru Lock

 Saru Lock (猿ロック, Saru Rokku) is a Japanese manga series written and illustrated by Naoki Serizawa.
 It was adapted into a television drama in 2009 and a live action film in 2010.

-A reboot series titled Saru Lock Reboot began serialization in Shonen Gahosha's Young King Bull magazine in October 2018.
-A spin-off manga series titled Saitō - Heaven's Crow Fūun Risshi was serialized in the same magazine from November 2020 to June 2021.
+A reboot series titled Saru Lock Reboot was serialized in Shonen Gahosha's Young King Bull magazine from October 2018 to June 2026.
+A spin-off manga series titled Saitō – Heaven's Crow Fūun Risshi was serialized in the same magazine from November 2020 to June 2021.

 Plot

 Yataro Sarumaru, nicknamed "Saru", is an average high school boy who daydreams about idols but otherwise has no luck with girls.
 While working with his father, a locksmith in Asakusa, Tokyo, he has gained exceptional skills to pick just about any lock.
 Using his exceptional skills, Yataro then finds himself solving various mysterious cases, while also trying his luck with the girls.